 My family use these pickles in many of our dishes to add a bit of sourness.
 Especially with dishes that need some acidity to cut the saltiness like Vietnamese dipping sauce (nuoc mam cham), vermicelli rice and spring rolls (bun cha gio) and Vietnamese savoury crepes (banh xeo).

-As well as providing flavour to a dish, these pickles also give really good texture.
+As well as providing flavour to a dish, these Vietnamese pickled carrots and daikon also give really good texture.
 This is very important in dishes like Saigon rolls / Vietnamese sandwich (banh mi).
-The do chua used here tend to be thicker strands which give a nice crunch every time you take a bite.
+The pickles used here tend to be thicker strands which give a nice crunch every time you take a bite.
 However, it all comes down to personal preference.
 Admittedly, the major factor for me is the prep.
 Thicker slices require knife work and take much longer to pickle.
 I generally do not bother unless it’s absolutely necessary!

 Vietnamese Pickled Carrot and Daikon – Do Chua